jhrcook/KrasG13SyntheticLethal/README.md

 ### Overlap with Alex (UCSF)

 I compared the genes identified in this analysis to those identified by Alex from UCSF.
-There was no overlap between the genes identified by differential gene expression (DGE; q-value < 0.05, log-fold change > 2) and modeling G13D-specific dependencies (model q-value < 0.2, coefficient p-value < 0.05, coefficient of magnitude > 0.15).
+There was no overlap between the genes identified by differential gene expression (DGE between *KRAS* G12D vs. G13D and *KRAS* G13D vs. WT using Alex's cutoffs on FDR and log-fold change) and modeling G13D-specific dependencies (model q-value < 0.2, coefficient p-value < 0.05, coefficient of magnitude > 0.15).

 The following figure is the volcano plot of the G13D coefficient against its p-value.
 The blue points are genes significantly differentially expressed in *any* of the mouse model DGE comparisons.
 The top selection of those are labeled.

 ![](images/overlap_alex/comparison_volcano.png)

 I conducted a similar extraction of the PPI subnetwork for the differentially expressed genes (DEG).
-The yellow nodes are DEG and the gray nodes are bridge nodes between them (edges connecting bridge nodes have been removed for visualization purposes).
+The yellow nodes are DEG and the gray nodes are bridge nodes between them (bridge nodes are nodes connected to at least 2 DEG; edges connecting bridge nodes have been removed for visualization purposes).

 ![](images/overlap_alex/dep_dge_ppi_plot.png)